 Answer: A doctor or a nurse or a health worker avoids getting sick by taking the following precautions:

-- keep the work place (hospital and surroundings) sterilized.
+- keep the workplace (hospital and surroundings) sterilised.

 - use hand gloves, masks and wash their hands after examining a patient.

 - keep themselves fit by regular exercise and balanced diet.

 - create awareness among co-workers and educate people about cleanliness, regular exercise and healthy diet.